JanssenProject/jans/README.md

 1. **[jans-scim](jans-scim)**: [SCIM](http://www.simplecloud.info/) is JSON/REST API to manage user data.
 Use it to add, edit and update user information.
 This service should not be Internet facing.

-1. **[jans-cli](jans-cli)**: This module is a command line interface for configuring the Janssen software, providing both interactive and simple single line options for configuration.
+1. **[jans-cli](jans-cli-tui)**: This module is a command line interface for configuring the Janssen software, providing a both interactive and simple single line options for configuration.

-1. **[jans-client-api](jans-client-api)**: Middleware API to help application developers call an OAuth, OpenID or UMA server.
-You may wonder why this is necessary.
-It makes it easier for client developers to use OpenID signing and encryption features, without becoming crypto experts.
-This API provides some high level endpoints to do some of the heavy lifting.

-1. **[jans-core](jans-core)**: This library has code that is shared across several janssen projects.
+1. **[jans-core](jans-core)**: This library has code that is shared across several Janssen projects.
 You will most likely need this project when you build other Janssen components.

 1. **[jans-orm](jans-orm)**: This is the library for persistence and caching implementations in Janssen.
 Currently, LDAP and Couchbase are supported.
 RDBMS is coming soon.